Sylius/Sylius-Sandbox/README.md

 Simple but **end-user and developer friendly** webshop engine built on top of Symfony2.

 This is sandbox application that shows some examples of the Sylius bundles usage.
+It's also testing ground for new features planned for [main Sylius application](http://github.com/Sylius/Sylius).

 Live demo
 ---------